-5.6 Strengthen disease reporting system
+5.6 Strengthen the disease reporting system

 Reporting of any suspicious cases of ASF should be done immediately by the fastest means of communication.
 All pig owners are mandated to report any suspected cases of ASF.
-Besides, the village Tshogpa/chipon/reliable person should be identified as the focal person to report any suspected cases of ASF to the nearest animal health centre.
-Farmers/ pig owners and the regulatory authorities are mandated to report any suspected cases/trigger signs of ASF to the nearest animal health centres for immediate investigation and response.
+Besides, the village Tshogpa/Chipon/reliable person should be identified as the focal person to report any suspected cases of ASF to the nearest animal health centre.
+Farmers/ pig owners and the regulatory authorities are mandated to report any suspected cases for any suspected cases/trigger signs of ASF to the nearest animal health centres for immediate investigation and response.